nidefanwang/optimal_spatially_dependent_control_measures_for_emerging_infectious_diseases/README.md

 ## R code
 * **main.R** contains code for parameter estimation and preparation for other programs
 * **model.R** contains code for the epidemic model
-* **cal_popflow.R** contains code of population and GDP data and the function to calculate the movement rate matrix
+* **cal_popflow.R** contains code of geographical location data, population and GDP data, and the function to calculate the movement rate matrix
 * **sol.R** contains code for solving the epidemic model in parameter estimation
 * **sol_ocp.R** contains code for solving the epidemic model in optimal control problem
 * **sol_sto.R** contains code for generating sample paths of the stochastic epidemic model